Skye, Victoria: Other Religions

+Location

 Skye enjoys a large area of land to the east of the suburb which is outside the main growth area and is semi-rural.
-It forms a green wedge between Skye and Cranbourne West, which is in the neighboring municipality of the City of Casey.
+It forms a green wedge between Skye and Cranbourne West, which is in the neighbouring municipality of the City of Casey.
+The suburb has a number of newer housing developments (many which have been developed since 2005).
+A full list of the developments can be seen in the section below.

 Skye was ranked in 2015 as the least liveable suburb in Melbourne.
 Reasons cited for this included sewerage odour, a lack of public transport and a lack of shops.
 Nearby Sandhurst received a similarly negative ranking.

 Sport

-The suburb has an Australian Rules football team competing in the Southern Football League.
+The suburb's Australian Rules football team, the Skye Bombers, competes in the Southern Football League.